 Dr. Rock-Paul and her husband Vic Paul have two children, Stephanie and Jonathon.
 Dr. Rock-Paul has served as a Girl Scouts leader for many years and is a past president of the Dundee Elementary School PTA.
 She is currently co-president of the Omaha Central Band Parents committee, and a member of the UNL ADPi parent advisory committee.

-Dr. Rock-Paul’s current four-legged family includes two Puggles named Rocky & Moose; a rescued Boxer named Bella; two cats named Isabella (Izzy) and Scooter (as well as a grandcat named Louie); two rabbits named Charlie and Chief; and two Sulcata tortoises named Scooter and Emmit.
+Dr. Rock-Paul’s current four-legged family includes two Puggles named Rocky & Moose; a rescued Boxer named Bella; two cats named Scooter and Salem Noodle (as well as a grandcat named Louie); two rabbits named Charlie and Chief; and two Sulcata tortoises named Scooter and Emmit.
 Her special interests include Exotic Medicine and Soft Tissue Surgery.

 Dr. Tammy Pfeiffer

 Dr. Pfeiffer graduated from Kansas State University College of Veterinary Medicine in 1993.
 She is a member of the AVMA, AAHA, and the Nebraska Veterinary Medical Association (NVMA.)
 She is also a board member of Kansas State University Pet Tribute.
 On her days off, she helps to deliver Meals on Wheels, and she also helps us keep our landscaping and outdoor decor looking beautiful.
 She is married to husband Mike Wilkins and has a cat named Leila.